Sales Funnel vs Pipeline: How Modern B2B Teams Unite Both for Growth

 1. Set Shared Goals and KPIs (The SMarketing SLA)

-One of the simplest yet most effective alignment tactics is to create shared goals that both teams rally behind.
-Instead of marketing having one set of metrics (leads, traffic) and sales another (deals, revenue) with no overlap, define metrics that matter to both, and tie some compensation or bonus to them for each team.
+The simplest high-impact move is shared goals both teams own.
+Instead of marketing chasing leads and traffic while sales chases deals and revenue with no overlap, define metrics that matter to both — and tie some incentive to them on each side.

-For example, you might set a goal: “Generate 100 Sales Qualified Opportunities per quarter that result in $X pipeline and $Y closed revenue.”
-Marketing contributes to filling the top of that funnel; sales contributes to closing them – but both are responsible for reaching the end goal.
+A goal might read: “Generate 100 Sales Qualified Opportunities per quarter that produce $X pipeline and $Y closed revenue.”
+Marketing fills the top; sales closes — both own the end number.

-As HubSpot famously did internally and with customers, track SMarketing metrics such as MQL to SQL conversion rate, SQL to deal rate, and closed-loop feedback.
-If marketing hits their MQL number but the SQL creation or close rates are below target, both teams problem-solve it together (maybe the targeting is off, or maybe sales needs training – discuss without blame).
-If sales is making great conversion but volume is low, marketing steps up lead gen. It’s a team sport.
+As HubSpot popularized, track SMarketing metrics — MQL-to-SQL rate, SQL-to-deal rate, and closed-loop feedback.
+If marketing hits its MQL number but SQL or close rates lag, both teams solve it together — no blame.
+If sales converts well but volume’s low, marketing ramps.
+Team sport.

 2. Foster Regular Communication and Collaboration

-Martal often facilitates such collaboration when working with a client’s teams.
-For example, we’ll have joint slack channels or weekly calls with both the client’s marketing leader and sales leader present.
-We share what we’re seeing in outbound campaigns, the client’s marketing team shares their initiatives, and we align messaging.
-In one case, a client’s marketing team learned from our SDR call recordings that prospects kept asking a particular industry-specific question that wasn’t answered on the client’s website.
-Marketing quickly added that info to the FAQ on the site and in follow-up emails – preempting the question – which made subsequent sales calls smoother.
-This happened only because we had an open collaboration forum.
+We often facilitate this for clients — joint Slack channels or weekly calls with both the marketing and sales leads present.
+In one case, a client’s marketing team learned from our SDR call recordings that prospects kept asking an industry-specific question missing from the client’s site.
+Marketing added it to the FAQ and follow-up emails, pre-empting the objection and smoothing later sales calls — only possible because an open collaboration forum existed.

 3. Create a Unified Buyer’s Journey and Terminology